swiftlang/swift-org-website/documentation/cxx-interop/status.md

 | `CFloat`    | `float`      |
 | `CDouble`   | `double`     |

-## Known Issues
+## Constraints and Limitations

-Swift 5.9 has some known issues and limitations related to C++ interoperability support.
+Swift has some known issues
+and limitations related to C++ interoperability support.
 All of the known issues are [listed on github](https://github.com/apple/swift/issues/66159).